ktaylor63/southeast/site/content/news/fwc-partners-offer-reward-for-information-about-suspicious-panther-death.md

 ---
-title: FWC, partners offer reward for information about suspicious panther death
+title: 'FWC, partners offer reward for information about suspicious panther death'
-date: 2013-12-19
+date: '2013-12-19'
+hero:
+    name: florida-panther-shot-dead.jpg
+    alt: 'A dead florida panther laid out in the bed of a pickup truck.'
+    caption: 'This Florida panther was killed in Troup County, GA on Nov.
+16, 2008.
+Photo by Georgia DNR.'
+    position: 'bottom left'
 tags:
     - Florida
- - Florida panther
+    - 'Florida panther'
- - Law Enforcement
+    - 'Law Enforcement'
+updated: 'October 20th, 2016'
 ---

-The Florida Fish and Wildlife Conservation Commission (FWC), National Park Service (NPS) and U.S. Fish and Wildlife Service (USFWS) are looking for help from the public with an investigation involving the suspected illegal take of a Florida panther that was recently found dead in the Turner River Unit of Big Cypress National Preserve in Collier County.
+The Florida Fish and Wildlife Conservation Commission (FWC), National Park Service (NPS) and U.S. Fish and Wildlife Service (USFWS) are looking for help from the public with an investigation involving the suspected illegal take of a [Florida panther](/wildlife/mammals/florida-panther) that was recently found dead in the Turner River Unit of Big Cypress National Preserve in Collier County.

 For information leading to the arrest and conviction of the person responsible for killing the panther, the FWC’s Wildlife Alert Reward Association and USFWS are offering a combined reward of up to $12,000.